kastiglione/knox/README.md

 # knox

-Repurpose system auditing for non-security uses.
-Observability and introspection into processes and their lifecycle, granular file access, sources and causes of errors, networking calls, and more.
-Based on macOS auditing: Basic Security Module (aka BSM)
+Tools to repurpose system auditing for non-security uses.
+Allows observability and introspection into processes and their lifecycle, granular file access, causes or sources of errors, info about networking use, and more.
+Based on macOS system auditing API ["Basic Security Module" (aka BSM)](https://en.wikipedia.org/wiki/OpenBSM).

 ## Introduction